SQF Certification – Edition 9

-The next step in the SQF certification process is to select the relevant modules of the SQF Code.
-Recognizing that food safety practices differ depending on the food safety risk to the product and process grown, handled or produced, SQFI designed the SQF Code to meet the individual requirements of each industry section, outlined in each module of the Code.
+- Select the relevant modules of the SQF Code.
+Food safety practices differ depending on the food safety risk to the product and process grown, handled or produced.
+SQFI designed the SQF Code to meet the individual requirements of each industry section, outlined in each module of the Code.

-The third step is to register in Reliance.
-To be considered for certification, suppliers are required to register in the Reliance system, found on the SQFI website.
+- Register for certification in the SQF Assessment Database.
+To be considered for certification, suppliers are required to register in the assessment database found on the SQFI website.
 Registration is annual and there is a fee per supplier site.
 An optional step at this point in the certification process is to utilize the services of a registered SQF consultant.
 All SQF consultants are required by SQFI to provide documentation that they have appropriate industry and food safety experience in a particular food sector category necessary to develop, validate and verify a supplier’s SQF System.

-The fourth step is to designate an SQF practitioner.
-Unique to the SQF program, every supplier is required to have a suitably qualified individual on site to validate and verify the food safety fundamentals and food safety and food quality plans.
-Many companies choose to have their practitioner, key personnel, and senior management participate in “Implementing SQF Systems” training.
-This course introduces the organization to the SQF program and the SQF Code and allows not only for ease of implementation, but demonstrates commitment to the food safety program.
+- Designate an SQF practitioner.
+Unique to the SQF program, every supplier is required to have a suitably qualified individual on site to validate and verify the food safety fundamentals, food safety plans and food quality plans.
+Many companies choose to have their practitioner, key personnel and senior management participate in the “Implementing SQF Systems” course.
+This course introduces the organization to the SQF program and the SQF Code and allows for ease of implementation while also demonstrating a commitment to the food safety program.

-Next, the supplier will need to choose their level of SQF certification.
-Described above, the levels are based on the needs of the customer and the stage of development of the company’s food safety and quality management systems.
-Getting into the heart of the implementation process, the next step is to document and implement the food safety and/or quality management systems.
+- The supplier will need to choose their level of SQF certification.
+Described above, the levels are based on the needs of the customer as well as the stage of development of the company’s food safety and quality management systems.
+At the core of the implementation process, the next step is to document and implement the food safety and/or quality management systems.
 The chosen modules of the SQF Code can be used as a checklist to assure all key controls have been implemented.
-SQF makes guidance documents available for those suppliers who would like help in the interpretation of the Code.
+SQF makes guidance documents available for those suppliers who require assistance in the interpretation of the Code.